Niall-Gavin/ArcGIS-widget/README.md

   - Layer list for visibility control
   - Zoom controls
 - **Feature List Display**: View detailed information about selected features with scrollable interface
+  - Navigate between features by clicking on feature names
+  - View all attributes in a detailed table format
+  - Back navigation to return to feature list
+- **Custom Attribute Labels**: Configure custom display names for feature attributes
 - **Responsive Design**: Adapts to container sizing with minimum height enforcement

 ## Usage